Intility/templates/common/template/NEXT_STEPS.md

 Under `Redirect URI`, select `Single-page application (SPA)` from the dropdown, and enter `http://localhost:3000`.

 Hit the register button, and you will be taken to an overview of your newly created registration.
 Copy the `Application (Client) ID` GUID, and paste it into the `msal.auth.clientId` field in your `index.tsx` file.

 You have now successfully set up authentication, and are able to run `npm start` locally.

+### CLI

+Login with the Azure CLI and run the following command (rember to modify the displayName)
+`az rest -u https://graph.microsoft.com/v1.0/applications -m post -b '{\"displayName\":\"MyApp\",\"spa\":{\"redirectUris\":[\"http://localhost:3000\"]}}'`
+Note: The body is escaped for PowerShell, please check escaping for your terminal of choice.

+Copy the `appId` GUID, and paste it into the `msal.auth.clientId` field in your `index.tsx` file.

+You have now successfully set up authentication, and are able to run `npm start` locally.